Nora Twomey

 Nora Twomey (born 31 October 1971) is an Irish animator, director, screenwriter, producer and voice actress.
 She is best known as the co-founder of Cartoon Saloon, alongside Tomm Moore and Paul Young, an animation studio and production company, based in Kilkenny City, Ireland.
 She is best known for co-directing The Secret of Kells and directing The Breadwinner.
 Her work on both films earned Academy Award nominations for Best Animated Feature.

 Early life

-Twomey was educated at St. Mary's High School in Midleton, County Cork but left before completing the Leaving Certificate at the age of 15.
+Twomey was educated at St. Mary's Secondary School in Midleton, County Cork but left before completing the Leaving Certificate at the age of 15.
 She did manual labor at a local factory but continued to draw and briefly studied fine art before she was admitted to Ballyfermot College in Dublin to their School of Animation program on the basis of her portfolio.
-In the factory Twomey manned a conveyor belt for up to twelve hours in end during the night shift.
-Twomey credits this period of her life to much of her success, as she wore headphones to drown out the loud noise of machinery, the silence combined with the monotony of the task she preformed allowed her to ponder concepts and generate ideas, many of which would be put to film later in her life.
+In the factory Twomey operated a conveyor belt for up to twelve hours on end during the night shift.
+Twomey credits this period of her life to much of her success, as she wore headphones to drown out the loud noise of machinery, the silence combined with the monotony of the task she performed allowed her to ponder concepts and generate ideas, many of which would be put to film later in her life.
 She graduated from Ballyfermot College in 1995.